gagan-iitb/CS550/Tutorial/README.md

-# These are the tutorial files for Data Visualization using D3.js
+# These are a compilation of useful resources for the course

 ### Youtube videos to learn implementation of D3.js
 * Part - 1: [D3.js - A Practical Introduction](https://www.youtube.com/watch?v=TOJ9yjvlapY)